Mysterious Song: Reception

 Mysterious Song was met with positive reception since its release on MS-DOS.
 According to online magazine QB On Acid, the game was downloaded 500 times per day on CNET.
 Maximiliano Baldo of Argentinian website Malditos Nerds ranked the TurboGrafx-CD remake as number ten on their top ten of games released for discontinued consoles.

 Matthew R. Knight of QB Cult Magazine praised the battle system, visuals presentation, difficulty curve and sound.
 Terry Cavanagh of QB Gamer also praised the graphics, music, replay value, difficulty and plot but stated that the Dragon Warrior-like gameplay was its weakest aspect.
 Gianfranco Berardi of GBGames noted similarities with Final Fantasy and Dragon Warrior but gave positive remarks to the visual presentation and music but criticized several aspects.

 "Jybbe" of Wasted Oldies also drew comparison with both Final Fantasy and Dragon Warrior, but praised the easy-to-learn gameplay and soundtrack but criticized the plot for being linear.
 Home of the Underdogs regarded it as one of the "better freeware "indie" RPGs ever made."
 Vance Velez of V Planet! commended the graphics, sound design, gameplay, plot, replay value, challenge and fun factor.
 V Planet! also gave several awards to Mysterious Song in 2001 and 2002.

 Legacy

-In a 2001 interview, Matt "DarkDread" Zuchowski stated that he was working on a updated version titled Mysterious Song DX but it was never released.
+In a 2001 interview, Matt "DarkDread" Zuchowski stated that he was working on an updated version titled Mysterious Song DX but it was never released.
 In 2013, Eponasoft announced a sequel for TurboGrafx-CD titled Mysterious Song II: Eternal Silence but development remained on hold due to Lee Perry working on another project at the time called FX-Unit Yuki: The Henshin Engine.